IsuruSiriwardana/employee-salary-management/README.md

 `curl -i -X POST 'http://localhost:8080/v1/users/upload' -F "file=@/c/codes/employee-salary-management/src/test/resources/valid_users_upload_file.csv"`

-## Design decisions
+## Application design documentation

-### Upload data
+### Upload users
+#### Upload users design decisions
 * String incoming field character lengths not validated.
-* All salaries will be in same currency.
+* For salary values, currency is not accounted.
-* If incoming file has at least one id not existing in the database, 201 is returned upon successful operation
+* If incoming file has at least one ID not existing in the database, 201 is returned upon successful operation
-* If all ids in the incoming file exist in the database, 200 is returned upon successful operation
+* If all IDs in the incoming file exist in the database, 200 is returned upon successful operation
+* In some operations such as DB write, if an error occurres, the resulting exception message is passed back to client for simplicity at this stage

+#### Upload users operation flow

 ```mermaid
 graph TD